nikhilango/tourist_guide_zurich/Documentation/README.md

 <a name="therealisation"></a>
 ## The Realisation
-Everything was going smoothly till we had to show Mr Neil where we were at.
-I realised I wasn’t being a big contribute to the programming.
-Because Nikhil had experiences of programming a site, he didn’t need much of my offers to the programming and we decided to make a new plan.
+Everything went smoothly until we had to show Mr. Neil where we were.
+I realized that I had not contributed much to the programming.
+Since Nikhil already had experience coding a website, he no longer needed my help with programming, thus we decided to come up with a new plan.
+Instead of programming, I will design the site along with my previous tasks.
+We all agreed and went ahead with it.
-Instead of me programming, I will be designing the site and also doing my previous roles.
-We all agreed and proceeded on.
+Designing the website was not easy, because most guide websites look very similar.
+I took a lot of inspiration from https://www.zuerich.com/de.
+I really enjoyed documenting due to me keening about writing.
+In addition, Virginia and I also filled in the assignments.

-**If theres anything you, Virginia or Nikhil want to add in the realisation part which you did, add it in this section**
+Virginia was the researcher for our project.
+She gathered tons of information by contacting many websites.
+Searching for information is very difficult, especially when you have to make sure that the text is not identical, which Virginia did a great job of.
+She searched for the 10 best places to visit, the best restaurants in Zurich and also fun activities to do in Zurich.
+Through her research, she learned a lot of new information about Zurich.
+Unfortunately, as mentioned before, Virginia used many websites for her research, but she can't remember every site.
+Therefore, we have linked the sites she was certain of using and have linked them in [the beginning](#thebeginning) section.
----> --->  V: I mainly focused on research and collecting the information we needed for our website for example the top 10 places to visit in Zurich.
-For that I looked the diferents places an drestaurant up on the internet and try to get as much information about it as possible and resume it.
-I also read reviews of people to each place (mainly restaurant and activities), so I would get a better idea of how people expierences were.
-I enjoyed the part of work I was aasigned to do beacuase I myself learnt a lot of interesting things about Zurich.
+Nikhil was the programmer of our website.
+He already had experience programming a website, so he didn't have much difficulty.
+He had learned a lot more about programming, and he enjoyed the experience.
+He used Visual Studio Code to program and used HTML, CSS, and Bootstraps to script our website.
+In the process, I showed him the design I had drawn for our website, and he followed through and designed the website to look like my agreed design.

-_Nikhil: what application I used, how it went, difficulties_
+For the website to be fun, it has to have colors and pictures.
+Unfortunately, we can't take pictures from the internet because of the copyright.
+So we decided to make pictures for the sites ourselves.
+That was a lot of fun.

 <a name="thecontrol"></a>
 ## The Control